jadijadi/lpic1book/content/1021_design_hard_disk_layout.md

 Older Linux systems were not able to handle HUGE disks during the boot \(say Terabytes\) so there was a separated `/boot`.
 It is also useful to recover broken systems or even you can make `/boot` read-only.
 Most of the time, having 100MB for `/boot` is enough.
 This can be a different disk or a separated partition.

-This partition should be accessible by BIOS/UEFI during the boot \(no network drive\).
+This partition should be accessible by BIOS/UEFI during the boot \(No network drive\).

 On UEFI systems, there is a `/boot/efi` mount point called EFI (Extensible Firmware Interface) system partition or ESP.
 This contains the bootloader and kernel and should be accessible by the UEFI firmware during the boot.

-#### Case one: Desktop computer
+### Case one: Desktop computer

 On a desktop computer, it is good to have one swap, one `/boot`, and allocate all other space to `/` \(root\).

-#### Case two: Network workstation
+### Case two: Network workstation

-As any other system `/boot` should be local \(a physical disk connected to the machine\) and most of the time, the `/` \(root file system\) is also local.
+As any other system `/boot` should be local \(a physical disk is connected to the machine\) and most of the time, the `/` \(root file system\) is also local.
 But in a network station, `/home` can be mounted from a network drive \(NFS, SMB, SSH, ..\).
 This lets users sit at any station, login, and have their own home mounted from a network drive.
 Swap can be mounted from network or local.

-#### Case three: Server
+### Case three: Server

 On servers `/boot` is still local and based on usage, `/home` can be local or network.
 In many cases, we separate the `/var` because logs and many other files are there and being updated so it is good to separate it or even put it on more advanced storage \(like RAID disks to prevent data loss\).
-Some people also separate the `/usr` and write-protect it \(read-only file systems\) or even mount the /usr from the network so they can change/update one file on the network storage and all the servers will use the new file \(you remember? `/usr` contains important executables like Apache webserver\).
+Some people also separate the `/usr` and write-protect it \(read-only file systems\) or even mount the `/usr` from the network so they can change/update one file on the network storage and all the servers will use the new file \(You remember? `/usr` contains important executables like Apache webserver\).

 ## Bonus! know about zram
 Here I'll review the 3 different methods to add a *swap* to your OS.
 We will have a look at 3 different distros:

-- Debian 11; uses a swap partition
+- Debian 11: Uses a swap partition
-- Ubuntu 22.04; uses a swap file
+- Ubuntu 22.04: Uses a swap file
-- Fedora 36; uses `zram`
+- Fedora 36: uses `zram`

-In short `zram` is a virtual disk on your RAM which can be used as a swap space or be mounted anywhere you like; a common example is `\tmp`.
-Lets see.
+In short, `zram` is a virtual disk on your RAM which can be used as swap space or be mounted anywhere you like; A common example is `\tmp`.
+Let's see.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Y6aceqC0p0Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>